Claire Watt, St Edmund's

 I grew up on the Isle of Wight and studied my undergraduate degree in English at the University of Oxford, after which I worked in copywriting before returning to academia.
 I have a Master’s degree in English Literature from University College London and a Master’s degree in Creative Writing from the University of Kent in Paris.
 As a poet, filmmaker and a visual artist, I find that my creative work complements my academic work.

-My PhD research focuses on poetry and film in New York City in the 1970s and 1980s, specifically poets who made their own films and the process of adaptation.
-My thesis argues that a specific subgenre of ‘poetry films’ emerged in the US during the period 1975-1985.
-Developing alongside the first music videos from 1975 and utilising contemporary filmic techniques, I argue that these poetry films form a distinct grouping which distinguishes them from previous poetry films and video poems.
+My PhD research focuses on poetry and film in New York City in the 1980s, specifically poets who made their own videos and the process of adaptation.
+My thesis argues that a specific subgenre of ‘poetry-videos’ emerged in the US during the period 1980s, primarily influenced by the birth of MTV and the development of home video technology.
+Developing alongside the first music videos and utilising contemporary filmic techniques, I argue that these poetry-videos form a distinct grouping which distinguishes them from previous poetry films and video poems, and that city space is specifically harnessed for its heterotopian potential within these poetry-videos in order to enliven these poets' social protests.

 I have co-organised several graduate conferences and I am currently the co-convenor of the Graduate Drama and Performance Seminar and one of the organisers of the 20th Century and Contemporary Graduate Seminar.
 I am also the organiser of the student arm of the 2023 Cambridge Festival, through which I am partnering with local Cambridge Arts venues.
 I am a keen poetry editor and I have previously assisted in editing and peer reviewing journals, including Le Menteur and Plath Profiles.
 I have recently returned to Cambridge after a one year fellowship with Dr. Franca Bellarsi at the Université Libre de Bruxelles, supported by the Fondation Weinar-Anspach, through which I gained the International Certificate in Doctoral Training.
-I also work in public engagement and I have completed the Cambridge University Engaged Researcher training.
+I also work in public engagement and I have completed the Cambridge University Engaged Researcher training, as well as the Associate Fellowship qualification.

 I am an advocate for increased access in higher education and I have previously worked at Project Rousseau, a charity helping underserved New York City high school students attend university, and in London prisons teaching public speaking.
+I am the postgraduate representative for the British Association of American studies, wherein I advocate for widening access in higher education.
 My doctoral research has kindly been supported by the Fondation Weinar-Anspach, St Edmund’s College Santander Fund, The Richard Stapley Trust and Funds for Women Graduates.

 Research Interests